petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

     B --> C("artifacts<br>(figures, publication PDFs, slideshows, datasets)")
 ```

+## How to get there

 Let's explore these more deeply and see how they can be followed or not.

-Note how if we're not following them,
-we're opening ourselves up to errors.
-We're creating silos where only certain people can do certain things, e.g.,
-if only one grad student has their machine setup to

-## How to get there

 This section is going to be slightly biased towards
 [Calkit](https://github.com/calkit/calkit),